Physicist91/dvfp/README.md

 This work is also partly inspired by
 - [Weakly supervised Data Augmentation Network](https://arxiv.org/abs/1901.09891), ArXiV preprint, March 2019.

-Usage:
+To train a DFL model:

 ```
 # clone this repo
 git clone https://github.com/Physicist91/dvfp

 # first edit the parameters (e.g. GPU number, batch_size) then execute run.sh
-# to resume training, specify the path to weights in --resume
+# to load our trained model, specify the path to weights in --resume
 ./run.sh
 ```

-Final results
+Stanford Cars is the primary dataset used in this project.
+CUB_200_2011 is used only for further comparison and testing.
+The final results are:

 ![table](results.png)

-The weights can be downloaded from here.
+The weights can be downloaded from [here](https://www.dropbox.com/sh/d9lip2gropyz0iq/AADH6w2pIUxYyMqstz64QLIAa?dl=0).
 The poster for this project can be found below (note that the numbers/results have been updated -- refer to the table above).

 *****